What’s an Ethnic Rhinoplasty?

 As you may already know, a Rhinoplasty is the medical term for a nose job.
 An ethnic nose job, or ethnic Rhinoplasty, seeks to create a natural look and appearance of non-Caucasian noses.
 Extra care and attention to detail during the ethnic nose surgery guarantees retained ethnic identity.
 Skin types and appearances vary depending upon an individual’s ethnic identity.
 Many people of diverse ethnicities choose to get a nose job each year, but many fail to retain the important ethnic identity of their culture.
 Dr. Nassif leads the world’s plastic surgeons in this type of rhinoplasty and revisions.
 He uses proven approaches in surgery to give the patient a new nose without visible, or prominent, scaring.

-The first step in the process begins with the consultation.
+The first step in the process begins with the consultation for your ethnic rhinoplasty in Beverly Hills.
 However, making a few preparations before the consultation gives you and Dr. Nassif the best means of communication.
 Make a list of how you want your nose to look prior to the consultation.
 In addition to this list, you will need to bring a complete and thorough list of any supplements, vitamins, skin care regimens, and medications that you currently use.

 Before Going into Surgery